 - The time commitment necessary to become a furlough volunteer is roughly 14 hours of orientation classes followed by at least 12 additional hours of continuing education annually.

 - The average furlough assignment lasts 2-3 weeks.
 During this time, you will take full responsibility for the dog while in your care.

 Please note that furlough dogs may not be left with relatives or friends who have not completed training.
 ICAN dogs also may not be taken to daycare facilities or bark parks.
 You need to be able to take your ICAN dog to work with you as they should not be crated for more than 4 hours.
 For their safety, ICAN dogs should also not be left loose in your backyard or house when you aren't home.

 If you would like to become a part of our furlough volunteer group, please sign-up here and our volunteer coordinator will contact you directly.

 Interested in helping with an ICAN event?

 ICAN holds many great events throughout the year.
 You can serve on one of our event committees that help raise funds that train and place our dogs.
-A few of our committees include: annual ICAN golf outing, ICAN Dine events, Soup's On, and Wine & Wags.
+A few of our committees include: ICAN's Golf Outing, Puppy Love Valentines, and Wine & Wags.

 - Volunteers who serve on our event committees help with the strategic planning, resource gathering, budgeting, and public relations.